-The Graduate School for East and Southeast European Studies is a joint programme by Ludwig-Maximilians-Universität (LMU) München and the Universität Regensburg (UR) in which seven extramural institutions with relevant expertise in studying East and Southeast Europe also take part.
+The Graduate School for East and Southeast European Studies at Ludwig-Maximilians-Universität München (GS OSESLMU) offers a structured doctoral programme in East and Southeast European area studies.
+It closely collaborates with the Graduate School at Universität Regensburg (GS OSESUR) and with five academic institutions in Munich with relevant expertise in studying East and Southeast Europe.

 The Graduate School pursues the concept of integrated area studies and, thus, collaborates with related disciplines as well as other area studies.
 We support the claim that East and Southeast Europe cannot be understood isolated but only in their interrelations with other world regions, enabling a differentiated and decentralised perspective on the processes around globalisation.

-Next to our academic impact, our public impact is very important to us.
+In addition to our academic impact, our public impact is very important to us.
 Thirty years have passed since the fall of the Iron Curtain, but prejudices towards East and Southeast Europe are still deeply rooted in ‘Western’ societies.
-We are therefore committed to the transfer of knowledge to the general public by offering public lectures, workshops, the book series "Schnittstellen" or our research blog "Erinnerungskulturen" [Memory Cultures].
+We are committed to the transfer of knowledge to the general public by offering public lectures, workshops, the book series "Schnittstellen" or our research blog Erinnerungskulturen [Memory Cultures].

-Cooperation is particularly close with the interdisciplinary Elite Graduate Program for East European Studies that is also run jointly by Ludwig-Maximilian-Universität München and Universität Regensburg.
+We cooperate closely with the interdisciplinary Elite Graduate Program for East European Studies run jointly by Ludwig-Maximilian-Universität München and Universität Regensburg.
 Alumni of the Elite Graduate Program and the Graduate School founded the alumni association AMUROst e.V.